-Feeding the birds in winter can be a rewarding way to enjoy birding in your own backyard when the weather outside is less than ideal.
-If you offer the best winter bird foods you will find a greater variety of birds visiting your feeders even on the coldest days.
+Feeding the birds in winter can be a rewarding way to enjoy birding in your backyard when the weather outside is less than ideal.
+If you offer the best winter bird foods, you will find a greater variety of birds visiting your feeders even on the coldest days.
 While you want to be sure to offer the foods that your specific backyard birds like best, these top foods are excellent choices for many common winter birds.
-All of these foods offer great nutrition and their high caloric content will... give birds plenty of energy to build fat reserves for frigid winter nights.
+All of these foods offer great nutrition, and their high caloric content will give... birds plenty of energy to build fat reserves for frigid winter nights.

 01 of 08

 Black oil sunflower seeds are by far the best food to offer birds in any season.
-These seeds have slightly thinner shells and a higher oil content than other types of sunflower seeds, making them a more efficient and nutritious food.
-They will attract a wide range of hungry birds, and can be offered in platform, tube or hopper feeders as well as sprinkled on the ground or on a table or railing.
+These seeds have slightly thinner shells and higher oil content than other types of sunflower seeds, making them more efficient and nutritious food.
+They will attract a wide range of hungry birds and can be offered in platform, tube or hopper feeders as well as sprinkled on the ground or a table or railing.

-TIP: Offer hulled sunflower hearts or chips to avoid a buildup of discarded shells that will get buried... under snowfall and can damage new grass in the spring.
+If you offer hulled sunflower hearts or chips to avoid a buildup of discarded shells that will get buried under... snowfall and can damage new grass in the spring.

 02 of 08

-TIP: In addition to suet cakes, chop suet into... chunks or shred it so more birds will sample it.
+In addition to suet cakes, chop suet into chunks or... shred it so more birds will sample it.
 Offer small pieces in dishes or tray feeders to give birds easier access.

 03 of 08

-TIP: Peanut butter is a great feeding option as well, and can be smeared on bark or offered in small dishes... or open trays.
-Both crunchy and smooth butters will be hits with birds.
+Peanut butter is a great feeding option as well and can be smeared on bark or offered in small dishes or... open trays.
+Both crunchy and smooth butter will be hit with birds.

 04 of 08

 Nyjer (sometimes spelled nyger or niger) or thistle seed is a favorite food of winter finches such as pine siskins and common redpolls.
-This is a another oily seed that offers a lot of calories, helping birds store the fat they need to keep warm though the season.
-Though expensive, nyjer is readily available and is typically treated so as not to germinate if spilled on the ground, but the hulls can get messy underneath feeders.
+This is another oily seed that offers a lot of calories, helping birds store the fat they need to keep warm through the season.
+Though expensive, Nyjer is readily available and is typically treated so as not to germinate if spilled on the ground, but the hulls can get messy underneath feeders.

-TIP: Offer nyjer in a mesh or sock feeder that can accommodate many... birds, but keep it covered with a wide upper baffle to keep the seed dry and minimize mildew.Continue to 5 of 8 below.
+Offer nyjer in a mesh or sock feeder that can accommodate many birds,... but keep it covered with a wide upper baffle to keep the seed dry and minimize mildew.Continue to 5 of 8 below.

 05 of 08

-TIP: Plant fruit trees and berry bushes for birds and leave the fruit on the bare... branches to give birds a natural food source they can rely on in the winter.
+Plant fruit trees and berry bushes for birds and leave the fruit on the bare branches... to give birds a natural food source they can rely on in the winter.

 06 of 08